CIDO-ontology/anti-coronavirus-drugs/README.md

 # Anti-coronavirus Drugs
 Systematic annotation, ontology representation, and analysis of anti-coronavirus drugs

-Our systematic literature collection and annotation identified 106 chemical drugs and 31 antibodies effective against the infection of at least one human coronavirus (including SARS-CoV, SAR-CoV-2, and MERS-CoV) in vitro or in vivo in an experimental or clinical setting.
-A total of 168 drug protein targets were identified, and 128 biological processes involving the drug targets were significantly enriched based on a Gene Ontology (GO) enrichment analysis.
-The Coronavirus Infectious Disease Ontology (CIDO) was used as an ontological platform to represent the anti-coronaviral drugs, active chemical compounds of these drugs, drug targets, biological processes, viruses, and the relations among these entities.
-In addition to new term generation, CIDO also reused many terms from existing ontologies and developed new relations and axioms to semantically represented our annotated knowledge.
+To successfully fight against future coronavirus infections, intensive studies have been undertaken to identify effective and safe drugs.
+Many drugs have been identified to be effective against the infection of human coronavirus (including SARS-CoV, SAR-CoV-2, and MERS-CoV) in vitro or in vivo in an experimental or clinical setting.
+A systematic collection, annotation, representation, and analysis of these drugs, including chemical drugs and biological antibodies, would help us better understand the mechanisms under these drugs and facilitate future rational design.
+With this rationale in mind, we have conducted semi-manual and manual literature collection and annotation of these drugs and perform systematic study on them.

-The CIDO also provides a platform for our systematic analysis of all the anti-coronavirus drugs.
-Ontology-based methods are then further used to analyze the  drug results.
+The Coronavirus Infectious Disease Ontology (CIDO) has been used as an ontological platform to represent the anti-coronaviral drugs, active chemical compounds of these drugs, drug targets, biological processes, viruses, and the relations among these entities.
+For drug study, CIDO reuses many terms from existing ontologies including ChEBI, DrON, NDF-RT, and GO, and also developed new relations and axioms to semantically link and represent different entities together for integrative representation and analysis.
+We have also conducted many CIDO-based systematic analysis on our manually annotated anti-coronavirus drugs.

-This research was conducted at the University of Michigan Medical School, Ann Arbor, MI, USA.
+This research was primarily conducted at the University of Michigan Medical School, Ann Arbor, MI, USA.

 ## Developers and collaborators
 - Yingtong Liu